2026 Ypres tour Middlesex Yeomanry Concert Band

 Menin Gate - Last Post

-Having enjoyed a light meal in the city we prepare for the Menin Gate Last Post ceremony, taking our place as directed at the Eastern side of the Gate, and as time is limited and we will play 'Nimrod' and 'The Banks of Green Willow'.
-The Menin Gate records 59,846 soldiers who have no known grave in the Flanders area.
-The ceremony is planned to finish by 9pm after which people can stay in the town or return to the hotel.
+Having enjoyed some time in the city we assemble at the Menin Gate at 7pm.
+(Be Prompt!!) to setup and prepare for the Menin Gate Last Post ceremony at 8pm, taking our place as directed at the Eastern side of the Gate, and as time is limited and we will play traditional and serene WW1 remembrance music 'Nimrod' and 'The Banks of Green Willow', together with a hymn.

 Monday 27th April 2026